brian-carroll/blog/articles/headers-records-custom.md

 tags: #elm, #webassembly
 ---

+## WebAssembly code generation

+### Direct to WebAssembly

+- I forked Elm compiler and made a code generator for WebAssembly
+- Modelled the module structure
+- Created Haskell functions representing the instruction set
+- Got an example Elm program working
+- Limitation: the compiler always generates one specific program and ignores your input Why?
+No runtime

+### Rust as an intermediate language

+- Hard
+-

+### C as an intermediate language

+- Easier

 ## Headers

 We've seen that types that belong to constrained type variables need a header tag to carry some type information.
 But it's actually helpful to add a header to *every* Elm value.